ViennaTools/ViennaRay/README.md

 ## Authors

-Current contributors: me
+Current contributors: Tobias Reiter, Xaver Klemenschits, Alexander Scharinger

-Contact us via: me@generic-mail-provider.com
+Contact us via: viennatools@iue.tuwien.ac.at

 ViennaRay was developed under the aegis of the 'Institute for Microelectronics' at the 'TU Wien'. http://www.iue.tuwien.ac.at/